Bhuvanachandhiran/tamil_handwritten_character_recognition/README.md

-# Tamil Handwritten Character Recognition (Tamil-HistoScript-Net)
+# Tamil Handwritten Character Recognition

 ## Overview
 Tamil-HistoScript-Net is a deep learning-based OCR system for recognizing handwritten Tamil characters using a CNN (TamilNet).
 Trained on the Kaggle Tamil Handwritten Character Recognition dataset, it supports 156 characters and is deployed via a Flask web app for real-time predictions.